carygarvin/Audit-OktaAppPermissions.ps1/README.md

 # Script configuration
 There are 2 configurable variables (see lines 29 and 30 in the actual script) which need to be set by IT Administrator prior to using the present Script:
-Variable '**$OktaOrgName**' which is the name, in the Okta Portal URL, corresponding to your organization.
+* Variable **$OktaOrgName** which is the name, in the Okta Portal URL, corresponding to your organization.
-Variable '**$OktaAPIToken**' which is the temporary token Okta issued for you upon request.
+* Variable **$OktaAPIToken** which is the temporary token Okta issued for you upon request.
 This token can be issued and taken from Admin>Security>API>Token once your are logged in the Okta Admin Portal.